 While anyone is free to pay and play in the Adventure Park, the indoor waterpark and outdoor pool areas are exclusively for resort guests.

 I can’t tell you how much I enjoyed not applying (or constantly reapplying) sunscreen and actually being able to swim without a long-sleeved rash guard for once.
-The kids had zero meltdowns about bugs during this trip and we also noticed that all four of us were noticeably less tired and cranky than we would be after hours at a traditional waterpark.
+The kids had zero meltdowns about bugs during this trip.
+We also noticed that all four of us were less tired and cranky than we would be after hours at a traditional waterpark.
 My guess is because we weren’t being drained by the sun and heat.

 Great Wolf Lodge Georgia Food